usnistgov/ndn-dpdk/iface/ethface/README.md

     Even if DPDK is controlling the Ethernet adapter, the kernel can still receive broadcast frames such as ARP queries and respond to them.
     In this case, it is unnecessary to configure MAC-IP binding on the IP router.

+  * You can also create a fallback face and assign the IP address on the associated TAP network interface.

 * NDN-DPDK does not lookup IP routing tables or send ARP queries.
   To allow outgoing packets to reach the IP router, the *remote* field of the locator should be the MAC address of the IP router.